 It’s a close tie between Facebook and YouTube for me as far as watching.
 If I want to learn something specific I search on YT, but for general video FB is great.
 As far as creating, I definitely prefer Facebook.
 They’re really dialed into creating engagement and it’s much easier to reach an audience via this channel.

 Arman Assadi – ArmanAssadi.com

-Facebook and YouTube are the Big Video Winners
+Facebook and YouTube are the best social media platforms for video marketing

 With Facebook and YouTube leading the way, it’s no surprise to see these names as the preferred platform for viewing video content online.
 At the same time, it’s important to not discount other video platforms like Vimeo and DailyMotion.
 While Facebook and YouTube have billions of video impressions being served daily, there is still massive potential and traffic to be seen through all of the smaller social networks and video platforms as well.